 Interacting with the never-ending stream of cultural trends online is like revving up a car engine.
 Everything you need to drive your success is there.
 An audience is already engaged in a real-time event and now there’s an opportunity to hit the gas pedal and connect with them.

-Sometimes keeping up with trends can feel like trying to grab smoke.
+Sometimes keeping up with trends can feel like trying to grab a smoke.
 You may worry that by the time you publish your content, interest in your pop-culture references may have fizzled.
-It’s hard to tell exactly when a trend will reach its saturation point, but a good indicator is when more brands than people are involved.
+It’s hard to tell exactly when a trend will reach its saturation point, but a good indicator is when more brands that people are involved.

 When a trend has been covered by mainstream news outlets, it’s normally time to move on.